mikerly131/song_tournament/README.md

   * Every selection of a match winner is saved as it is made.

 Features being worked on:
-* My Account page, to view summary or list of tournaments you created, and brackets you filled out
+* My Account page (deadlink) to view summary or list of tournaments you created, and brackets you filled out

 Known issue:
 * Refreshing page while filling it out resets all choices, possible created new bracket entry.
 Don't refresh right now.